-The Company has a 401(k) Savings Plan that qualifies as deferred salary arrangements under Section 401(k) of the Internal Revenue Code.
+The Company has a 401(k) Savings Plan in the U.S. that qualifies as deferred salary arrangements under Section 401(k) of the Internal Revenue Code.
 Under the 401(k) Plan, matching contributions are based upon the amount of the employees' contributions subject to certain limitations.
-The Company recognized expense of approximately \$2.8 million, \$2.8 million, and \$2.9 million for the years ended December 31, 2022, 2021, and 2020, respectively, in salaries and employee benefits in its consolidated statements of income.
+The Company also has defined contribution plans for eligible employees in other countries.
+The Company recognized expense of approximately \$6.8 million, \$2.8 million, and \$2.8 million for the years ended December 31, 2023, 2022, and 2021, respectively, in salaries and employee benefits in its consolidated statements of operations.